Hironha/rina/src/help.md

 Mutes **Rina**.
 Beware, if playing a track, no sound will come out

 **!play**
-Must provide an **url** as argument.
-If **Rina** is not in a voice channel yet, it's going to join your current voice channel and enqueue the provided **url**.
-Automatically searching track by name is not implemented yet
+Must provide an **url** or a music as argument.
+If **Rina** is not in a voice channel yet, it's going to join your current voice channel and enqueue the provided music

 **!skip**
 Skips current track.
 Skipping an arbitrary number of track is not implemented yet